ScratchFormat/ScratchFormat-early/README.md

 # ScratchFormat
 Rich text editing in Scratch.
+This project is discontinued, but I might re-write it at some point, since the code is very messy.

 Chrome: https://chrome.google.com/webstore/detail/scratchformat/fklhbhcbpnkiifblkhoioddoadlknecl